-This is not to say that attempts to simulate the actions of a fictitious benevolent planner faced by anthropogenic climate change cannot be useful.
+This is not to say that attempts to simulate the GDP resulting from the actions of a fictitious benevolent planner cannot be useful.
 They can give a sense of relevant orders of magnitude, of unavoidable uncertainties, even of ethical choices that will be made explicitly or implicitly.
 What they cannot do is to show the one best strategy for tackling climate change.